 Their preparations are usually quite furtive, though they say things to me like, “Did we tell you we got a snowmaking machine?”, or ask, “Do you have a fire extinguisher?
 Good.”

-So, heeding my daughter’s words, and not even knowing where to buy hundreds of bags of Scarrots; and not convinced kids would really use the cutesy pencils that trees gave their life for, I backed down.
+So, heeding my daughter’s words, and not even knowing where to buy hundreds of bags of Scarrots; and not convinced kids would really use the cutesy pencils that trees gave their lives for, I backed down.
 Still, I knew I personally would not be able to buy the drugs–I mean candy–nor distribute it.
 In cowardly fashion, I assign the purchasing to my husband or to the friends I invite for the festivity of the evening; and the distribution to whatever available child or visiting foreign exchange student I can find.
 Figuring out the amount we need requires a complicated quadratic equation and often we have miscalculated.
 This means that we have to indenture our own children and recycle the booty they have worked hard for; or we have to run upstairs and hide in the dark, pretending we are not home.

 Halloween evening was perfect this year.
 The weather was gentle with only a touch of autumn’s crisp bite in the air.
 At the witching hour, all the creatively costumed children emerged from their homes and took immediately to their task.
 As we were simultaneously welcoming friends, warming the cider, finishing the pumpkins, adjusting costumes and oohing and aahing at the little munchkins crowding the porch–we realized we were going to be in trouble early.

 Early in the evening, a Jedi knight informed my husband, Pete, that he required two offerings.
 His headless horseman friend explained that he was making up for last year.
 Amused, Pete was about to challenge this request, but the Little Red Ridinghood mother bared her big teeth, said he was in the hospital then and snatched a candy for herself.
 Next year we may ask for discharge papers or a gnawed off wrist band.